TriggerMeNot/docs/getting-started/index.md

 # Getting Started

-Welcome to the AREA documentation!
-This is the place to learn how to use the AREA platform.
+Welcome to the TriggerMeNot documentation!
+This is the place to learn how to use the TriggerMeNot platform.

 You can learn how to use the docker installation method [here](/getting-started/installation/docker.md).